ChristopherJHart/ChristopherJHart.github.io/_posts/2023-09-04-Enforcing-Python-Unit-Test-Coverage.md

 ## Project Structure

 Let's start by taking a look at our project structure.
-Fire up your terminal and run the `tree` command:
+Fire up the terminal and run the `tree` command:

 ```
 (venv) christopher@ubuntu-playground:~/GitHub/enforcing-unit-tests$ tree ./ -P *.py -I "*.pyc|venv/|__pycache__"